Electric multiple unit

 An electric multiple unit or EMU is a multiple-unit train consisting of self-propelled carriages using electricity as the motive power.
 An EMU requires no separate locomotive, as electric traction motors are incorporated within one or a number of the carriages.
-An EMU is usually formed of two or more semi-permanently coupled carriages, but electrically powered single-unit railcars are also generally classed as EMUs.
-The great majority of EMUs are passenger trains, but versions also exist for carrying mail.
+An EMU is usually formed of two or more semi-permanently coupled carriages.
+However, electrically powered single-unit railcars are also generally classed as EMUs.
+The vast majority of EMUs are passenger trains but versions also exist for carrying mail.

-EMUs are popular on commuter and suburban rail networks around the world due to their fast acceleration and pollution-free operation.
+EMUs are popular on intercity, commuter, and suburban rail networks around the world due to their fast acceleration and pollution-free operation, and are used on most rapid-transit systems.
 Being quieter than diesel multiple units (DMUs) and locomotive-hauled trains, EMUs can operate later at night and more frequently without disturbing nearby residents.
 In addition, tunnel design for EMU trains is simpler as no provision is needed for exhausting fumes, although retrofitting existing limited-clearance tunnels to accommodate the extra equipment needed to transmit electric power to the train can be difficult.

 History

 Multiple unit train control was first used in the 1890s.

 The Liverpool Overhead Railway opened in 1893 with two-car electric multiple units, controllers in cabs at both ends directly controlling the traction current to motors on both cars.

 The multiple unit traction control system was developed by Frank Sprague and first applied and tested on the South Side Elevated Railroad (now part of the Chicago 'L') in 1897.
 In 1895, derived from his company's invention and production of direct current elevator control systems, Frank Sprague invented a multiple unit controller for electric train operation.
 This accelerated the construction of electric traction railways and trolley systems worldwide.
 Each car of the train has its own traction motors: by means of motor control relays in each car energized by train-line wires from the front car all of the traction motors in the train are controlled in unison.

+As technology improved with more compact and reliable electrical systems becoming available, EMUs became more common and supplanted locomotive hauled stock on many networks.
+This process was accelerated on crowded networks with frequent trains, as the operational advantages in using EMUs outweighed the initial cost.